matomo-org/developer-documentation/docs/3.x/querying-the-reporting-api.md

 <div markdown="1" class="alert alert-warning">
 **Security Notice**

 If the API call requires the token_auth and the HTTP request is sent over untrusted networks, we highly advise that you use an encrypted request.
 Otherwise, your token\_auth is exposed to eavesdroppers.
-This can be done using https instead of http.
-In the following example, replace the string "http" by "https".
+This can be done by using https instead of http.
 </div>

-You can, for example, get the top 100 search engine keywords used to find your website during the current week.
+You can, for example, get the list of countries where most of your visitors in the current month are from.
 Here is an example in PHP:

 ```php
 <?php